Loss that was never fully felt.

 it changes everything.

-leadership, I’ve seen what works—and what breaks people.
+tech and leadership, I’ve seen what works—and what breaks

 It stays with